BitcoinQnA/Bitcoiner.Guide/fork.md

 1. **A GitHub Account**: An account on GitHub is needed to fork the project and submit your changes.
 If you don't have one yet, create an account on [https://github.com](https://github.com).

 2. **Git**: Git is a version control system that lets developers track and manage changes to their code.
 It's essential for working with GitHub.
-Download and install it from [https://git-scm.com](https://git-scm.com).
+Git is pre-installed on lots of machines.
+To check, open your terminal and type `git -v`.
+If it's installed, then this will return the Git version.
+If not visit this [guide](https://github.com/git-guides/install-git).

 3. **Visual Studio Code**: This is a versatile text editor with built-in features that make working with Git easier.
 Download it from [https://code.visualstudio.com](https://code.visualstudio.com).